neos/doctools/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 less-than and greater-than signs gives an important hint on the content of the collection (or array).
 There are a few situations in which FLOW3 relies on this information.

-The ``@OneToMany`` annotation is Doctrine 2 specific and provides more detail on the type association a property represents.
+The ``OneToMany`` annotation is Doctrine 2 specific and provides more detail on the type association a property represents.
 In this case it tells Doctrine that a ``Blog`` may be associated with many ``Post`` instances, but those in turn may only belong to one ``Blog``.
 Furthermore the ``mappedBy`` attribute says the association is bidirectional and refers to the property ``$blog`` in the ``Post`` class.

-The ``@OrderBy`` annotation is regular Doctrine 2 functionality and makes sure the posts are always ordered by their date property when the collection is loaded.
+The ``OrderBy`` annotation is regular Doctrine 2 functionality and makes sure the posts are always ordered by their date property when the collection is loaded.

 The remaining code shouldn't hold any surprises - it only serves for setting and retrieving the blog's properties.
 This again, is no requirement by FLOW3 - if you don't